-All students are expected to follow the programme of study explained above, to attend their lessons punctually and to complete homework assignments as required.
-This is seen as part of a contract between the College and its students as set out in the Learner Agreement that they will have signed at Course Confirmation.
+All full-time students are expected to follow the programme of study explained above, to attend their lessons punctually and to complete homework assignments as required.
+This is seen as part of a contract between the College and its students, as set out in an agreement that students will have signed electronically at Course Confirmation.